Time seriously knows how to fly by. And the new year is almost upon us once again.

 And don't forget to come back tomorrow at 1.30 PM because these are not the only bad workout habits out there.

-- Did You Know About These 13 Disadvantages Of Joining A Gym?
+- Did You Know These Health Benefits Of Crab Walking?